 ABB IRC5

-The ABB IRB-120 robotic arm can only be controlled by ABB’s IRC5 Compact robot controller.
+The ABB IRB-120 robotic arm isis controlled by ABB’s IRC5 Compact robot controller.
 This controller contains all of the processing hardware and power electronics to control the arm.
-It runs a custom real-time operating system that can only be programmed in ABB’s proprietary RAPID programming language.
-Although the IRC5 has built-in software to perform inverse kinematics and path planning, it is very finicky about avoiding singularities, and the preferred method of programming it is to “teach” it by manually moving the robot to points.
-Although this method is useful in industrial environments where the robot executes a predefined path, it is not possible with a dynamic planner.
-Because of these limitations of the RAPID programming language and operating system, we limited the software running on the controller to the bare minimum to interface with the IRB-120 arm.
+It runs a proprietary real-time operating system that mustmust be programmed in ABB’sRAPID programming language.
+Although the IRC5 has built-in software to perform inverse kinematics and path planning, the preferred method of programming it is to “teach” it by manually moving the robot to points.
+Although this method is useful in industrial environments where the robot executes a predefined path, it is not compatible with a dynamic planner.
+Because of these limitations of the RAPID programming language and operating system, the software on the controllerperforms the bare minimum to interface with the IRB-120 arm.
 There are two TCP servers running on the controller.
 One publishes the current state of the arm, including joint states and stop conditions, and the other receives joint trajectories as a stream of joint angles.
 Each point in the trajectory contains six angles, which fully specifies the position of the robot.
 The only processing that the IRC5 performs is interpolation between the points in the trajectory, which is accomplished with the built-in functions of the RAPID programming language.

-In addition to the real-time RAPID operating system, there is a second computer connected to the IRC5 Compact cabinet, the FlexPendant.
-The FlexPendant is a handheld touchscreen computer running a custom software package under Windows CE.
-On this robot, the FlexPendant is used only by operators as a monitor for the IRC5 status.
-It is possible to run the robot “headless” with the FlexPendant disconnected.

-ROS Framework
+Robot Operating System